matt1187/3.3V-adventure/asus_SVGO12/readme.md

 # Jumper setting
-autodetection of CPU voltage  (5 or low voltage)
+autodetection of CPU voltage  (5V or 3.3V) (JP22 4-5 must be set,otherwise 5V output)

-JP23 1-2 forced to low voltage. <- need to verifity
+There is no possibly of forcing to 3.3V -> don't place Cyrix 486DX2 3.3V CPU (Cyrix 5x86 has voltdet-pin and works on this board)

 # part should be removed